 My present position is that of Professor and Chair of Greek History in the Department of Ancient History at Westfälische Wilhelms-Universität in Münster.
-I also remain affiliated with McGill University in Montreal as Adjunct Professor in the Faculty of Arts.
+I am also affiliated with McGill University in Montreal as Adjunct Professor in the Faculty of Arts.

 I did my undergrad degree at the Friedrich Alexander University at Erlangen-Nuremberg (MA 1993, back then the first degree in Germany) and the University of Kent at Canterbury, and grad studies at Erlangen-Nuremberg and Cambridge University, St. Edmund’s College (Dr. phil.
 1996).
 In 1997 I was fortunate enough to land a position as Assistant Professor at the University of Cologne.
 The Cologne years set the pace in many ways.
 Much of this had to do with the fact that I was part of an exciting academic team that was lucky enough to work under the mentorship of Karl-J. Hölkeskamp.
 In 2003 I finished up my Habilitation in Ancient History there, after a one year break at the Center for Hellenic Studies in Washington, DC.
 In 2004, I started a Heisenberg Fellowship of Deutsche Forschungsgemeinschaft at Frankfurt University.
 A few months later, in 2005, I was hired to the position of John MacNaughton Chair of Classics and Professor of Ancient History at McGill University in Montreal.